-We are constantly bombarded with fast and furious data from our fitness apps.
-What is the best way to use this data to improve our health?
+We are constantly receiving information from our fitness apps, but what’s the best way to use this data to improve our health?

 Fitness trackers can be powerful tools to improve your health and fitness, but many first-time users get intimidated by the amount of data these handy tools can deliver each day.
 There are several important factors you need to consider in order to get the most out of your shiny new fitness gadget.